 srun commands, use the following SLURM options:

-NOTE: To check which QoS you are allowed to use, simply run "sacctmgr -p show associations user=$USER"
+NOTE: To check which accounts and QoS you are allowed to use, simply run "sacctmgr -p show associations user=$USER"

 |Partition||Account||Nodes||Node List||Node Feature||QoS||QoS Limit|